-If you have to launder sheets heavily soiled with faeces, carefully remove soil before you place the sheets into the washer, without much agitation of the cloth.
+If you have to launder sheets heavily soiled with feces, carefully remove soil before you place the sheets into the washer, without much agitation of the cloth.
 Use rubber gloves when handling heavily soiled sheets.

 No, the water is not safe to use in wading pools.
 Water may get into the mouths of small children, providing a possibility for infection.